 Available On: Android, iOS, Browser

-What Types Of Bets Are Available On Online Horse Betting Sites In The US?
+What Types Of Bets Are Available On Online Horse Racing Betting Sites In The US?

 This kind of wagering pits bettors against each other, compared to traditional fixed-odds bets where bettor wager against the house.
 Pari-mutuel betting is by far the most common wagering style in horse racing.